telerik/winforms-docs/menus/menu/working-with-radmenu-items/assign-shortcuts-to-menu-items.md

 {{endregion}}

->note In the constructor of **RadShortcut**, you should first pass the key modifier as a parameter and then an array of the key mappings.
+>tip In the constructor of **RadShortcut**, you should first pass the key modifier as a parameter and then an array of the key mappings.
 >

 As a result, you will get this picture runtime.
 As you can see, the shortcuts are automatically displayed for the **RadMenuItems**: